CRFT-Studio/crft-website/src/pages/posts/on-designers-coding.md

 When it comes down to it, a designer's job is to *draw* an interface.
 I want to be able to turn that interface into a real thing that people can use and interact with, without having to rely on someone else.

 In large companies, my impression is that there's this odd disconnect between designers and developers.
-Designers view developers as these stuck-up assholes who never implement their work correctly, and developers view designers as annoyances who always complain about the font weights being incorrect, or the spacing between elements looking "off".
+Designers view developers as stuck-up people who never implement their work correctly, and developers view designers as annoyances who always complain about the font weights being incorrect, or the spacing between elements looking "off".
 I want to do away with this dichotomy by building my own designs - not complaining about how somebody else didn't.

 When dealing with computers more broadly, and the web specifically, knowing how to code is to understand how they work - and I want to be a curious person.